 The switches are smooth acting with minimal lateral play - a step up in quality from those found in most open source radios.

-The momentary switch is located on the left shoulder, making it a good choice as a DLG launch button for right-handers.
-Swapping switches from one side to the other should be a simple soldering job.
+The momentary switch is located on the left shoulder, and will do as a DLG launch button (for right-handers).
+Swapping switches from one side to the other will be a simple soldering job.

-The sliders have a smooth action and centre detents.
-However, the two knobs (S1/S2) are overly stiff with barely perceptible detents.
+The sliders have a smooth action and with well defined centre detents.
+However, knobs S1 and S2 were very stiff with barely perceptible detents.

 The horizontal trims are easy to reach.
-By constrast, the vertical trims are located quite high, and are a bit of a stretch.
+By contrast, the vertical trims are located quite high - thumbers will find them a bit of a stretch.

-The dials either side of the screen are the Ethos programming controls and work just like on the X18 and X20.
+The dials either side of the screen are the Ethos programming controls.
+The arrangement is well proven on the X18 and X20.

 Function switches